 Summary of Differences Between Business English and Academic English

-Now that we’ve had a brief exposition of the concepts of business English and academic English, you can see that the differences between the two lie basically in their purposes.
+So we have had a brief exposition of the concepts of business English and academic English.
+You can see that the differences between the two lie basically in their purposes.
 Below is a quick highlight of the major differences between the two:

-• Business English focuses on using the English language in a practical and professional business setting for improved communication.
-On the other hand, academic English is studied majorly for academics’ purpose, usually in higher learning institutions, e.g., universities.
+- Business English focuses on using the English language in a practical and professional business setting for improved communication.
+On the other hand, academic English is studied majorly for academic purposes, usually in higher learning institutions, e.g., universities.

-• The study of business English can be categorized basically into Vocabulary Study and Functional Study.
-In contrast, the study of Academic English can be categorized into the Linguistic, Cognitive, and Social/Psychological Components, as explained above.
+- The study of business English can be categorized basically into Vocabulary Study and Functional Study.
+In contrast, the study of Academic English can be categorized into Linguistic, Cognitive, and Social/Psychological Components, as explained above.

 Samantha is an HR practitioner who has worked with several companies to help them improve their HR practices.
 Samantha has gained decades of experience in handling all HR facets that include managerial relations, labour relations, training and development, recruitment, and compensation and benefits.